urevent360-byte/urevent360-plus/src/docs/data-contracts.md

       return request.auth.uid == get(/databases/$(database)/documents/events/$(eventId)).data.hostId;
     }

+    // Admins have global read/write access.
-    // Admins can read and write to all collections match /{document=**} {
+    match /{document=**} {
-      allow read, write: if isAdmin();
+      allow write: if isAdmin();
     }

-    // Hosts can read their own user profile match /users/{uid} {
+    // Users can read and write their own profile.
+Admins can read any profile. match /users/{uid} {
-        allow read: if request.auth.uid == uid;
-        allow write: if request.auth.uid == uid; // Allow users to update their own profile }
+        allow read, write: if request.auth.uid == uid || isAdmin();
+    }

-    // Events can only be read by the assigned host or an admin match /events/{eventId} {
+    // Events can only be read by the assigned host or an admin. match /events/{eventId} {
       allow read: if isHost(eventId) || isAdmin();
       // Only admins can write directly to events.
 Hosts must use change requests. allow write: if isAdmin();
     }

-    // Hosts can read subcollections of their own events match /events/{eventId}/{subcollection}/{document=**} {
+    // Hosts can read subcollections of their own events.
+Admins can read any. match /events/{eventId}/{subcollection}/{document=**} {
-       allow read: if isHost(eventId);
+       allow read: if isHost(eventId) || isAdmin();
     }

-    // Hosts can create change requests for their events match /events/{eventId}/changeRequests/{requestId} {
+    // Hosts can create change requests for their events. match /events/{eventId}/changeRequests/{requestId} {
         allow create: if isHost(eventId);
-        // Only admins can update (approve/reject) change requests allow update: if isAdmin();
+        // Only admins can update (approve/reject) change requests. allow update: if isAdmin();
     }

-    // Payments: Hosts can read, Admins can read/write. match /events/{eventId}/payments/{paymentId} {
+    // Payments: Hosts and Admins can read.
+Only Admins can write. match /events/{eventId}/payments/{paymentId} {
       allow read: if isHost(eventId) || isAdmin();
       allow write: if isAdmin();
     }

-    // Guest Uploads: Public can create, but only if the event's QR status is active match /events/{eventId}/guestUploads/{uploadId} {
+    // Guest Uploads: Public can create if QR is active.
+Host/Admin can read.
+Admin can delete. match /events/{eventId}/guestUploads/{uploadId} {
-      allow read: if isHost(eventId) || isAdmin(); // Only host and admin can read uploads allow create: if get(/databases/$(database)/documents/events/$(eventId)).data.qrUpload.status == 'active';
+      allow read: if isHost(eventId) || isAdmin();
+      allow create: if get(/databases/$(database)/documents/events/$(eventId)).data.qrUpload.status == 'active';
-      // Only admins should be able to delete allow delete: if isAdmin();
+      allow delete: if isAdmin();
     }
   }
 }
 ```